Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Fleets.md

 If you want to see the transaction detail, click on the **Authorization Code** and this will take you to a detail view of the transaction.

 ![Transaction Details](https://github.com/nuchavez/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Transaction%20Details.PNG)

+With the incorporation of Multicurrency, within Transaction Details you will find three new sections: Site Currency, Company Currency and Merchant Currency, which are configurable as explained in the transaction document.
+[Multicurrency](https://github.com/nuchavez/ationetdocs/blob/master/Multicurrency-EN.MD).

 ## Transactions by Driver
 In this view you can see the transactions grouped by the driver who made them.
 The buttons at the top left are for printing the table or creating an Excel file from the table, respectively.
+Within the grid in the Currency column you can see in which currency each transaction is made.
+If the Multicurrency functionality is enabled, the different currencies will be indicated in the list of transactions according to each one of them.

 ![Transactions by Driver](https://github.com/nuchavez/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Transactions%20by%20Driver.PNG)

 ## Transactions by Fleet
 In this view you can see the transactions grouped by the fleet who made them.
 The buttons at the top left are for printing the table or creating an Excel file from the table, respectively.
+Within the grid in the Currency column you can see in which currency each transaction is made.
+If the Multicurrency functionality is enabled, the different currencies will be indicated in the list of transactions according to each one of them.

 ![Transactions by Fleet](https://github.com/nuchavez/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Transactions%20by%20Fleet.PNG)

 ## Transactions by Site
 In this view you can see the transactions grouped by the site where they were made.
 The buttons at the top left are for printing the table or creating an Excel file from the table, respectively.
+Within the grid in the Currency column you can see in which currency each transaction is made.
+If the Multicurrency functionality is enabled, the different currencies will be indicated in the list of transactions according to each one of them.

 ![Transactions by Site](https://github.com/nuchavez/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Transactions%20by%20Site.PNG)

 ## Transactions by Vehicle
 In this view you can see the transactions grouped by the vehicle who made them.
 The buttons at the top left are for printing the table or creating an Excel file from the table, respectively.
+Within the grid in the Currency column you can see in which currency each transaction is made.
+If the Multicurrency functionality is enabled, the different currencies will be indicated in the list of transactions according to each one of them.

 ![Transactions by Vehicle](https://github.com/nuchavez/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Transactions%20by%20Vehicle.PNG)